 We have broken sidewalks.
 We have mature street trees.
 For too many years, the two have been in conflict.
 Our City needs to rebuild its broken sidewalks, but that shouldn't come at the cost of our diverse urban canopy.
 That's why I worked with the City's Bureau of Street Services to successfully identify new and innovative ways to repair sidewalks that don't require tree removal.
 It's also why I fought for more funding in the 2019-'20 City Budget for proactive tree care, which received $25 million for tree planting, maintenance and care, including a Chief Forest Officer to develop long-term and proactive care strategies for the City’s urban forest.

 But our tree policies need fixing down to the very root.
 I co-introduced a slate of motions that would address a number of issues facing our urban canopy.
-They include:
+On August 12th, 2020, City Council approved my legislation calling for a series of steps towards strengthening our urban canopy.

 Staffing increases at the Urban Forestry Division (UFD) of the Bureau of Street Services to pre-2008 levels.